charredgrass/node-backpacktf/README.md

 ###getCurrencies(key, appID, callback)

+*Currently disabled*

 Identical to `backpacktf.getMarketPrices`, but instead retrieves currency data from backpack.tf.

 ###getUser(key, steamIDs, callback)

+*Currently disabled* This will be implemented more in the next update.

 A thin wrapper for [this](http://backpack.tf/api/users) API method.
 Returns data on backpack.tf-generated backpack value, bp.tf bans, SteamRep marks, and Steam/VAC/Trade bans.